Friday, December 25, 1970

 Trinity's first and only true civil rights demonstration of any size took place on April 23-24, 1968, when 168 students briefly blockaded the trustees in their meeting room at Williams Memorial and demanded $150,000 in Trinity College scholarships for inner-city African-Americans.

 The demonstration had been preceded by widespread outrage at the assassination of Dr. Martin Luther King, Jr. on April 4.
-There were massive riots in several American cities, and disorders on many college campuses.
+There were massive riots in several American cities and disorders on many college campuses.
 At Trinity itself, one of the more left-wing faculty members, Dr. James Gardner, staged a three-day hunger strike, sitting in a tent on the Quad and proclaiming that he was “bearing witness.”
-There had also been numerous heated meetings between students, faculty and college administrators, and the general perception had grown among students that the trustees were dragging their feet on real reform in Trinity’s admissions policies, which still favored those who were white and well off.
+There had also been numerous heated meetings between students, faculty, and college administrators, and the general perception had grown among students that the trustees were dragging their feet on real reform in Trinity’s admissions policies, which still favored those who were white and well off.

 Typically, even though I lived in Jarvis 27 at the time, which was right on the Quad, and several of my friends participated in the sit-in at Williams Memorial, I was oblivious to its purpose.
 I thought it was just another anti-war demonstration that had gotten out of hand.
 Some of my underclassmen friends, however, like Nick Booth, participated in the sit-in and began spouting all kinds of radical jargon.
 It was as if they had all suddenly gone nuts.
 I didn’t trouble myself at the time to figure out what all the fuss was about.